LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 Want to attend live workshops?
 Join the Elastic Americal Virtual Chapter to get the deets!

+[What's next?](https://github.com/LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana) Eager to continue your learning after mastering the concept from this workshop?
+Move on to Part 5: Understanding Mapping with Elasticsearch and Kibana [here](https://github.com/LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana)!

 ## Set up data within Elasticsearch
 Often times, the dataset is not optimal for running requests in its original state.